rdfostrich/article-jws2018-ostrich/content/evaluation.md

 ### Experimental Setup

 As mentioned before in [](#related-work-benchmarks), we evaluate our approach using the BEAR benchmark.
+We chose for this benchmark because it provides a complete set of tools and data for benchmarking RDF versioning systems, containing datasets, queries and easy-to-use engines to compare with.
+We were not able to extend this benchmark with other similar systems such as X-RDF-3X, RDF-TX and Dydra, because the source code of systems was either not publicly available, or the system would require additional implementation work to support the required query interface.

 We extended the existing BEAR implementation for the evaluation of offsets.
 We did this by implementing custom offset features into each of the BEAR approaches.
 Only for VM queries in HDT-IC an efficient implementation (HDT-IC+) could be made because of HDT's native offset capabilities.